facephi/sdk-mobile-documentation/docs/ios/Phingers_Component.md

 to start a new operation, it is recommended to consult the documentation of **Core Component** documentation, which details and explains this process. process.

+To learn more about how to start a new operation, it is recommended to consult the documentation of [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>***, which details and explains what this process consists of.

 ---